southbayjay/awesome-windsurf/README.md

 ## Troubleshooting
 *Coming soon - We will collect common issues and solutions here*

-## Community
-- Connect with other Windsurf users

 ## Contributing
 We welcome contributions!
 If you have suggestions, tips, or resources to add:
 1. Fork this repository